felix-hilden/sphinx-codeautolink/docs/src/examples.rst

    ]

 ``doctest`` and ``testcode`` blocks now work as expected.
+Code in :rst:dir:`testsetup` is considered to be the first block :rst:dir:`autolink-preface` before each matching test group.
-However, any test setup and teardown code is not taken into account.
+However, `skipif` is not supported.

 .. doctest::